lowRISC/opentitan/hw/ip/keymgr/README.md

 When a valid operation is called, the internal state key is sent over the KMAC key.
 During all other times, the sideloaded value is presented.
 Note, there may not be a valid key in the sideload register if it has been cleared or never generated.
-The sideload key can be overwritten with another generate command, or cleared with entropy through {{#regref keymgr.SIDELOAD_CLEAR }}.
+The sideload key can be overwritten with another generate command, or cleared with entropy through [`SIDELOAD_CLEAR`](data/keymgr.hjson#sideload_clear).

 The clearing can be done one slot at a time, or all at once.
 Once a clearing bit is enabled for a particular key slot, its value is continuously re-randomized every clock cycle.